arexbold/Poke-Plat-Intro-Skip/README.md

 The IronMON challenge (created by [@iateyourpie](https://twitch.tv/iateyourpie)) is a brutally hard challenge for Pokemon games.
 More info: [ironmon.gg](http://ironmon.gg)

 ## Features
+1. Skips new game info panel and ball touch in pre-intro.
-1. Skips many cutscenes.
+2. Skips many cutscenes.
-2. Cut dialogue.
+3. Cut dialogue.
-3. No catch tutorial.
+4. No catch tutorial.

 Skipped cutscenes: Lake Verity with Cyrus, Lab with Rowan, Mom and Rival's mom talk, Looker's Intro, Clown Quizzes